faluoke/potential-rotary-phone/README.md

 # potential-rotary-phone

-This is a Group Project for CSIS 1400 class
+This is a Project for Java Programming class